littlekeyboards/littlekeyboards.github.io/build-guides/Naked48LED/Naked48LED.md

 ### Prepare Cover

-Now is a good time to spray the alcantara material with waterproofing spray.
+Spray the alcantara material with waterproofing spray.
 This is an optional step, but could be be handy in the event of an accidental spill.

 ### Prepare Bottom Plate